xtendui/xtendui/src/gatsby/markdown/hidden/tests/api.md

 ## Api

-Test on event on init must log to test activation // raf because after on for setDirection etc..
+Test on event on init must log to test activation

 Test add and remove.